Roy Krishna

-Roy Christopher Krishna (born 30 August 1987) is a Fijian professional footballer who plays as a striker for Super League Kerala club Malappuram and captains the Fiji national team.
-He is the most-capped and highest-scoring Fijian footballer of all time.
-In 2022, he became the first player to reach 50 caps for the Fiji national team.
+Roy Christopher Krishna (born 30 August 1987) is a Fijian professional footballer who plays as a striker and captains both Bula FC and the Fiji national team.
+He is the most-capped and highest-scoring Fijian footballer of all-time.

 Early life

 Krishna was born on 30 August 1987 in the village of Siberia, Labasa to Bal and Sarita Krishna.
 His great-grandparents come from Kolkata, India and were part of the labour force controlled by the British, which eventually led them to Fiji in the late 19th century.
 He practised football since primary school at St Mary’s and earned his first football shoes at the age of 5, gifted by his father at the expense of the family’s weekly budget for rice.
 Krishna also played rugby with his friends before his parents asked him to change sports.
 Immersed in the Indian culture, he tried to master the dholak and played alongside his father, who played the harmonium and sang songs derived from the Ramayana.
 Due to the country's limited resources and lack of experienced footballers, he idolised Fijian striker Simon Peters, who played for Labasa FC.